epfl-theos/koopmans/docs/tutorials/tutorial_5.rst

 Finally, to enable the machine-learning process we provide a ``ml`` block and set ``train`` to ``true``:

 .. literalinclude:: ../../tutorials/tutorial_5/01-train/h2o_train.json
-  :lines: 13-19
+  :lines: 13-21
   :linenos:
   :lineno-start: 13

-The remaining keywords in the ``ml`` block are the hyperparameters of the machine learning model.
+The remaining keywords in the ``ml`` block specify the fact that we will predicting the screening parameters via ridge regression from a descriptor constructed from the orbital densities.
+The remaining keywords are the descriptor hyperparameters.

 .. note::